Collaborative Research Centre 1244

 Adaptive skins and structures for the built environment of tomorrow

-Since January 2017, fourteen institutes at the University of Stuttgart have been working in close interdisciplinary collaboration on the question of how, in the light of the growing world population and depleting resources, more living space can be created with less material in the future.
-The objective of CRC 1244 is therefore to find answers to the pressing ecological and social questions of our time for the construction industry.
-The aim is to optimise the energy, material and emission balance of the load-bearing structure as well as façade throughout the entire life cycle of the building through adaptivity.
+Since January 2017, fourteen institutes at the University of Stuttgart have been working in close interdisciplinary collaboration on the question of how, in light of the growing world population and depleting resources, future built environments can be created using minimal resources and reducing carbon emissions.
+The aim of CRC 1244 is to find answers to the pressing ecological and social questions of our time for the construction sector.
+The objective is to significantly reduce the use of resources through new design strategies and technologies, which enable structures and envelopes to be adaptive against loading and environmental actions.

-Prof. Werner Sobek (formerly head of the Institute of Lightweight Design and Construction), as initiator, led the CRC 1244 as spokesperson until the end of 2020.
-Since January 2021, Prof. Oliver Sawodny (currently head of the Institute of System Dynamics) has assumed the role of spokesperson.
-The numerous publications by the scientists provide an insight into the results of the research to date:
+Prof. Werner Sobek (the former Head of the Institute for Lightweight Structures and Conceptual Design), led the CRC 1244 as spokesman until the end of 2020.
+Since January 2021, Prof. Oliver Sawodny (current Head of the Institute of System Dynamics) has taken the role of spokesman, supported by Prof. Lucio Blandini, current Head of the Institute for Lightweight Structures and Conceptual Design and deputy spokesman.
+The numerous publications authored by the CRC 1244 scientific team offer valuable insight into the research findings to date:

-Through the development of novel adaptive systems for all areas of the built environment, CRC 1244 stands for sustainable architecture which accounts for economic, ecological and socio-cultural aspects.
-The basis for this research objective is the shared conviction that material and energy consumption of buildings must be significantly reduced in the near future; while simultaneously improving the occupants’ quality of life.
+Through the development of novel adaptive systems for all areas of the built environment, CRC 1244 stands for sustainable architecture that takes into account ecological, economic, and socio-cultural aspects.
+Underlying this research objective is the shared belief that material and energy consumption and associated carbon emissions must be significantly reduced in the near future; while improving the quality of life of the inhabitants.

-The application of adaptivity in the built environment requires a fundamental transformation in the architectural conception of buildings.
-Accordingly, equal weight is given in CRC 1244 to the development of individual building components as well as their integration into the overall system.
-Only through this integrated approach can the construction industry meet the challenges of our time.
+The application of adaptive design strategies and technologies in the built environment requires a fundamental transformation in the architectural conception of buildings.
+Accordingly, CRC 1244 research agenda gives equal importance to the development of building components as well as system integration through innovative design, monitoring, and maintenance strategies.
+Such an integrated approach maximizes the chances for the construction sector to meet the challenges of our time.